New Year’s resolutions can be daunting. But often, it is the basic actions – done day after day – that lead to realizing those larger goals.

 - Keeping up to date on what is happening with religious freedom can help you inform your church about the legal, physical, and spiritual needs of brothers and sisters in Christ around the globe.

-We encourage you to become more engaged in the persecution of Christians taking place around the world.
+We encourage you to become more engaged in understanding the pressures Christians face around the world.
 As members of the Body of Christ, this level of connectedness is a rich reminder that we are part of something bigger than our local communities.

 Having an understanding of the current status of religious freedom also helps you know what to look for in your own church.
 Not only can you look out for legal issues for the sake of your church, but you can better see the world in which your congregations are called to be salt and light.
 Knowing the truth about what is going on in the cultural and legal arenas can give your church unique opportunities to be witnesses in the world.